Video Conferencing With Zoom

 How do I join a meeting?

-To join a meeting, click the meeting URL in the invitation you received or go to https://join.zoom.us and enter your meeting ID provided by the host/organizer.
+To join a meeting, you can either click the meeting URL in the invitation you received after registering or you can log in directly through the application.
+Here are detailed instructions:

 How do I host a meeting?